vercel/next.js/docs/advanced-features/i18n-routing.md

 When [pre-rendering](/docs/basic-features/pages#static-generation-recommended) pages with `getStaticProps` or `getServerSideProps`, the locale information is provided in [the context](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) provided to the function.

-When leveraging `getStaticPaths`, the supported locales are provided in the context parameter of the function under `locales`.
+When leveraging `getStaticPaths`, the configured locales are provided in the context parameter of the function under `locales` and the configured defaultLocale under `defaultLocale`.

 ## Transition between locales